dimsav/blog/_posts/2015-02-19-internship-week-1.md

 date:   2015-02-19
 author: Jonas Denil
 categories: [intern]
+excerpt: Sunday, the day before the start of my internship, I got a text message from Andreas (CEO) asking me if I wanted to join him Monday evening on his weekly trip to Rotterdam.
+Of course I wanted to!
 ---

 Sunday, the day before the start of my internship, I got a text message from Andreas (CEO) asking me if I wanted to join him Monday evening on his weekly trip to Rotterdam.
 Of course I wanted to!